Anthony "Tony" Stark

 - Canon Immigrant: Not Rhodey himself, but him being Iron Patriot, was introduced in Iron Man 3, and in the comics he inherits the identity from Norman Osborn in 2014, taking up the Iron Patriot armor on behalf of the government.

 - Clothes Make the Maniac: Whenever he (or Kevin O'Brien) wore Tony's armor for too long due to the armor's neural-interface controls were only calibrated for Tony Stark's brainwaves.
+Tony later corrected the problem by ensuring the armor's controls could be adjusted for Rhodey when he was the one putting it on.

 - Colonel Badass: His rank in the military is Colonel.